What is Aplastic Anemia?

 Aplastic Anemia From a Vaccine

 First, always get medical attention as soon as possible.
-Then contact a vaccine injury lawyer who can effectively represent you in the Federal Vaccine Court.
-If your aplastic anemia was triggered by a vaccine, you could be eligible for compensation.
+Then, contact a vaccine injury lawyer who can effectively represent you in the Federal Vaccine Court.
+If your aplastic anemia was triggered by a vaccine, you could be eligible for compensation for your vaccine injury.

-Filing a vaccine injury claim is very complicated.
-But you can hire an attorney to help you get through the process.
+Filing a vaccine injury claim is very complicated; one way to simplify the process is hiring an attorney.
 The good news is that you never have to pay legal fees when a vaccine injury lawyer represents you in the Vaccine Injury Compensation program.
 When your case is finished, our Law Firm works with the court to get legal fees and reimbursements paid.
 None of these costs are ever your financial responsibility.
 You never have to share ANY portion of your money for damages with our law firm.

-If you want more information, please fill out the online form on the bottom of this page or call our offices toll free at (888) 952-5242 for a free case evaluation.
+If you want more information, please fill out the online form at the bottom of this page or call our offices toll-free at (888) 952-5242 for a free case evaluation.